Felix-yuan2018/CarND-Path-Planning-Project/README.md

 The process of compiling and executing the project is as follows:

 Navigate to project ‘CarND-Path-Planning-Project’

 Make a build directory in this directory `mkdir build && cd build`

 Compile: `cmake .. && make`

 Run it: `./path_planning.`

 Open the aforementioned simulator

-Choose the lowest resolution and graphics quality of fastest for best results Click the path planning SELECT
+Choose the lowest resolution and graphics quality of fastest for best results

+Click the path planning SELECT

+Now the path planner is running and listening on port 4567 for messages from the simulator.
+Next step is to open Udacity's simulator:
 In order to build the project there is a `./build.sh` script on the repo root.
 It will create the `./build` directory and compile de code.
 This is an example of the output of this script:

 ```